Sophomore Year Experience Coordinator

 Visit counseling services.
 Accept that the sophomore slump is normal.
 Identify those things that may be causing you stress, such as a demanding schedule or overcommitted calendar, and strive to make changes.
 Learn about yourself and how to assert your growing identity.

-Visit the Office of Career Services.
+Visit the Center for Career Education.
 Explore internships.
 Start your job search now by looking at career options as well as summer job opportunities that will help you to put your classroom learning to real-world training.
 Build experiences that will enhance your resume.